DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Create annotated, range, scatter charts with Datawrapper
 - Hint: When publishing your visualization, always test if your work is visible to the public by pasting the link in a private incognito window in your browser OR a second browser, without being logged into your tool account.
 - In class: [Practice choosing the most appropriate chart type and design it](https://docs.google.com/spreadsheets/d/1-1XNZt4S0hLFLzzFMWYweHqq2gRRUbWu5Tfs5yuWoj4/edit?gid=843)
+- [More practice for the challenging Chart Your Data quiz](https://docs.google.com/spreadsheets/d/1v-LHs2YBHRB19IDEB-Kp2dpa3AaM1CNrF16OiOktFlc/edit?gid=0#gid=0)
+  - What type(s) of charts are most appropriate for this question?
+  - What challenges did you encounter when creating your chart?
-- *Early start due to Trinity Days:* Open this week's Chart Your Data quiz, to be taken during any **3-hour period** before Suinday 9pm on [Moodle](https://moodle.trincoll.edu). **Plan ahead and budget your time** because it contains 5 show-your-work questions and may require more time than you have spent on prior quizzes.
+- *Early start due to Trinity Days:* Open this week's Chart Your Data quiz, to be taken during any **3-hour period** before Sunday 9pm on [Moodle](https://moodle.trincoll.edu). **Plan ahead and budget your time** because it contains 5 show-your-work questions and may require more time than you have spent on prior quizzes.
 Start your quiz by Friday 12 noon if you wish to receive feedback for a second attempt.
 If you have questions, visit our TA's office hours or schedule an appointment on my calendar.

 ### Wed Oct 8
-- Review Build 4 to prepare for next week's Progress Report meetings with community partners
-- [More practice for the challenging Chart Your Data quiz](https://docs.google.com/spreadsheets/d/1v-LHs2YBHRB19IDEB-Kp2dpa3AaM1CNrF16OiOktFlc/edit?gid=0#gid=0)
-  - What type(s) of charts are most appropriate for this question?
-  - What challenges did you encounter when creating your chart?
+- Assign random pairs to Build 4: Community Partner progress reports (TODO).
+Start link to your co-authored Google Sheet, set to *anyone can comment*, and insert on our Build doc.
+Due *Sunday Oct 12th at 9pm*, same deadline as the quiz, worth 5 points.
+Get an early start due to Trinity Days.

 ### Mon Oct 13
 - No class - Trinity Days